 Are Talarias reliable – specifically the Sting (MX3)?

 There are so many factors that go into the question of reliability.
 Let’s first assume you’ve maintained your e-moto as per the user manual.
 Next, have you modded your bike?
 Increased the power by a hair-raising amount?
 Do you charge and discharge your battery like it’s designed?
-At GritShift, we ride e-motos beyond their limit, so what has broken on our bikes might not necessarily cause trouble on someone’s e-moto who uses it for simple commuting.
+We ride e-motos beyond their limit, so what has broken on our bikes might not necessarily cause trouble on someone’s e-moto who uses it for simple commuting.

 Maintenance on the Talaria Sting MX3